 Let’s suppose a friend comes by and asks if you want to invest in a great piece of property at a bargain price.
 If you have learned to budget, money will be available for you to invest in such a venture.
 Your risk tolerance may usually be low, but when you have money to spare, your risk decreases to almost zero.
 However, if you need to borrow money to invest in the property?
 You have increased your risk exponentially and should, therefore, not enter the deal.

 Remember, budgeting is a means to an end, not the end in itself.
 You can explore a whole slew of articles about how to learn to budget money throughout this site.
-Also, following YNAB’s Four Principles of Cash Flow Management will take you a long way towards building your financial fortress.
+Also, following YNAB’s Four Rules will take you a long way towards building your financial fortress.

 Budgeting is in.